phthao2003/Back-endRetrodxWebsite/README.md

 Final project of E-commerce Application Development course.

-- This repository is only the back-end source code of the project, access the back-end source code here:
+- This repository is only the *back-end* source code of the project, access the back-end source code here:

   [https://github.com/phthao2003/Back-endRetrodxWebsite ](https://github.com/phthao2003/RetrodxWebsite)
 - This project is developed based on the following template:

   https://github.com/ahmadhuss/ludus-free-premium-ecommerce-template

+## Functions are implemented:

+- Load product and product category data from the database to the website.

+- Add, delete, and edit product categories.

+- Back-end linked interface pages: Homepage and Admin Page:

+  - Homepage: Load product categories from the product category table to the "Products" menu on the Header.
+  - Admin Page: Load data from the product category table and product table onto the management interface.

 ## Figma:
 https://www.figma.com/file/1svYC3ceUzd6kFuQc2EJGE/Website-ReTrodx?type=design&node-id=0-1&mode=design&t=Of7JGXia4SeGj7Cc-0